appsmithorg/appsmith-docs/website/docs/reference/widgets/select.md

 ### Server-side filtering

-The Select widget has the option to configure server-side filtering, where search queries are sent to the backend, and responses are used to populate options on the Select widget.
+The Select widget has the option to configure server-side filtering, where search queries are sent to the back end, and responses are used to populate options on the Select widget.
 When enabling server-side filtering in the widget, please update the default value to contain both `label` and `value` in this format `{"label":<label>, "value": <value>}` if the default value isn't present in the default options.

-The video below explains how to configure this.

 <VideoEmbed host="youtube" videoId="QDmTwRaLzHg" title="Server-side Filtering" caption="Server-side Filtering"/>

-As shown in the video above, follow these steps to configure server side filtering:
+As shown in the video, follow these steps to configure server side filtering:

 1. Drag a Select widget onto the canvas.
-1. Create a query `get_users` that retrieves user data to use in the widget.
+1. Create a [query](/core-concepts/data-access-and-binding/querying-a-database/) `get_users` that retrieves user data to use in the widget.
 For example, try working with Appsmith's `users` Postgresql test database.
 Use the following statement as the query:
   ```sql
   SELECT id, name FROM users ORDER BY id LIMIT 10;
   ```